 A requiem is the solemn ceremony during which we honour and celebrate the passing of a person from this life to the next.
 Depending upon the circumstances and the wishes of the family, this can be a time of mourning and great sadness, or a celebration and rememberance of the life of the deceased.
 We believe that death is an essential stage of life, and a reality of Nature that we all share.
 But, just the same, it is important for proper health and wellness that we have closure, and an opportunity to formally bid farewell to our lost loved ones, in the presense of our family, friends, spiritual community and the Gods.

-Wicca is a non–paternalistic religious tradition.
+Wicca is an esoteric religious tradition.
 What that means is that we do not tell people that they ought to be Wiccan, nor that they ought to live in a specific way.
 However, when a person feels him– or herself to be Wiccan, and they are looking for spiritual guidance and support to help them through something that is happening in their lives, we are here to listen and if necessary will make the effort to meet with you privately.

 However, we are not registered social workers, nor are we trained or suited to issue clinical advice.
 In the case of a crisis which is beyond the scope of our role of providing spiritual support and religious advice, we encourage you to seek the assistance of a professional healthcare provider.